Diniz-s-flavio/GymStore-Angular/README.md

 # GymStoreAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 And it's a project aboute a prototype website selling gym equipment.

 # Starting Objectives